Modern Slavery Statement

 This statement is made on behalf of the Firm and constitutes our human trafficking and modern slavery transparency statement pursuant to section 54 (1) of the UK Modern Slavery Act 2015 (the Act) (the Statement).

 Overview of our business

-Arthur Cox is one of Ireland’s largest law firms with offices in Belfast, London, New York and Silicon Valley.
+Arthur Cox LLP is one of Ireland’s largest law firms with offices in Belfast, London, New York, and Silicon Valley.
 Our practice encompasses all aspects of corporate and business law, and the firm provides a comprehensive service to international and domestic clients.
-Clients include multinational organisations, banks and financial institutions, government departments, State entities and new players in emerging industry sectors.
+Clients include multinational organisations, banks and financial institutions, government departments, State entities, and new players in emerging industry sectors.
 The firm’s capabilities are delivered by approximately 850 people, including almost 350 lawyers.